knope-dev/knope/docs/src/content/docs/recipes/preview-releases-with-pull-requests.md

 title: "Preview releases with pull requests"
 ---

-This recipe keeps an open pull request at all times previewing the changes the Knope will include in the next release.
+This recipe always keeps an open pull request whic previews the changes the Knope will include in the next release.
 This pull request will let you see the next version, the changes to versioned files, and the changelog.
 When you merge that pull request, Knope will create a new release with the changes from the pull request.

-This is the recipe that Knope uses for its own releases (at the time of writing), so let's walk through the two GitHub Actions workflows and the `knope.toml` that make it work.
+This recipe requires a custom `knope.toml` file and two GitHub Actions workflows.

 ## `knope.toml`

-We're going to walk through this in pieces for easier explanation, but all of these TOML snippets exist in the same file.
+Each section below is separate for easier explanation, but all these TOML snippets exist in the same file.

 ### `[package]`